ebmoll/lipid-droplet-counter/README.md

 **Usage:**

-Copy the file {{:plugin:analysis:droplet_counter:droplet_finder.jar|Droplet_Counter.jar}} into your Imagej plugins directory.
+Copy the file [Droplet_Counter.jar](https://github.com/ebmoll/lipid-droplet-counter/releases/download/v1.0.0/droplet_finder.jar) into your Imagej plugins directory.
 The jar file also contains the GPL-licensed source code.
 You can open the jar file with any archive manager, e.g. 7zip.

 **Author:** Samuel Moll (samimoll@googlemail.com)